forest-fire/vuex-plugin-firemodel/docs/mocking/index.md

 ## Using a Mock DB

-Because you are using **FireModel**, you have the ability to start your application with a _mocked_ database instead of a real one.
+Because you are using **Firemodel**, you have the ability to start your application with a _mocked_ database instead of a real one.
 This is a very powerful tool as it allows you to create a fully isolated state machine for both a development sandbox as well as your unit and E2E tests.